 According to the BBC, 3D printing could allow the Sagrada Familia in Barcelona, Spain, one of the most ambitious buildings in modern architecture, to finally be completed more than a century after the beginning of the project.

-Thus, architectural 3D models are created using 3D printing, with speed and accuracy.
+Thus, architectural 3D models are quickly and accurately being created thanks to 3D printing.

 Henning Larsen Architects

-Henning Larsen Architects (HLA) is a Copenhagen architectural firm, which created projects such as the Danish Embassy in Riyadh.
+Henning Larsen Architects (HLA) is an architectural firm from Copenhagen which created projects such as the Danish Embassy in Riyadh.

-To push the boundaries of architectural design, HLA has recently invested in 3D prototyping technologies.
+To push the boundaries of architectural design, HLA invested in 3D prototyping technologies.